leeweiming3/tp/docs/UserGuide.md

 layout: page
 title: User Guide
 ---
+### Introduction
+Welcome to Hirehub!
 HireHub is a **desktop app for managing candidates, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 Within Hirehub, recruiters can easily manage their candidates, jobs and job applications.
-If you can type fast, HireHub can get your candidate management tasks done faster than traditional GUI apps.
+If you can type fast, HireHub can get your candidate management tasks done faster than traditional GUI apps!

+This guide will help you set up HireHub and learn the various commands to manage your recruiting needs.
+For the detail-oriented, it also contains a comprehensive list of commands and their formats.
+Check out the Quick Start and Command Summary if you are in a hurry.
 * Table of Contents
   {:toc}

 --------------------------------------------------------------------------------------------------------------------

 ### Tips on using this user guide

 * Go through _Quick Start_ to ensure that you are able to use hirehub.
-* Go through _Features_ to familiarise yourself with the terms used.
+* Go through _Features_ to familiarise yourself with the terms used in this document.
 You may want to have a separate pdf for viewing the _Features_, so that you can easily refer to it if you have forgotten any part of it.
 * To navigate to any command quickly, click the corresponding section in the _Table of Contents_.
 * If you are facing any problems, you may want to go to the _FAQ_ section to see if it addresses the problems.